itornaza/sdc-vehicle-detection/writeup.md

 * Get the car and notcar images from the dataset directories
 * Get the car image features
 * Get the not car images features
+* Include the flipped images to augment the dataset
 * Combine and normalize the features
 * Split the dataset into training and test sets